 There’s a very simple bit of theology that the church in general doesn’t seem to have caught onto yet: According to the Bible, we can do whatever we want to do (1 Corinthians 6:12).

 Does the Bible really tell us we’re free to sin?
 Yes, technically it does.
-We can lie, cheat, steal, and even kill, and we’re still covered by grace.
+We can do pretty much anything and we’re still covered by grace.
 In fact, where sin abounds, grace abounds all the more.

 However… just because we CAN do whatever we want doesn’t mean we SHOULD do whatever we want.
 While 1 Corinthians 6:12 does tell us that everything is permitted (or lawful, depending on your translation), it goes on to remind us that not everything is expedient or profitable.
 Remember, your actions are going to have consequences, both to you and to others.